Skip to main content

 Tenant insurance covers you in the event of a loss, but that coverage has its limits.
 Most tenant insurance policies exclude:

-Subletting your place: Short and simple – most policies will not cover you if you sublet (or Airbnb) your rented unit to somebody else.
+Subletting your place: Most policies will not cover you if you sublet (or Airbnb) your rented unit to somebody else.
 If that person does not get his or her own tenant insurance, you are carrying the risk on your own.
 This is especially important when it comes to a third-party liability claim.

 • Replacement costs: An insurer will pay you enough to substitute your damaged item with a similar one at today’s costs.
 For example, if your 10-year-old sofa were damaged by smoke, insurance would pay for you to get a similar new one.